rogeruiz/write/dress-code/_posts/2017-02-04-setting-up-keybase-gpg-github.markdown

 I mentioned it above.
 Please follow along on the instructions in the [Keybase GPG GitHub repository's `README.md`][gh-keybase-gpg-github].
 The instructions there were adapted for the guide above.

+### If you've made it this far...

+I have some Keybase invites left.
+If you're interested, hit me up in the various ways provided all over the internet and I'll send you one.